Looking for SBA Loans?

 Why Our Loans Are Different

 Pacific Community Ventures is helping small business owners from the most vulnerable communities keep their doors open, create high-quality jobs, and build back better from the COVID pandemic.
+Pacific Community Ventures is also proud to be participating as a community lender in the California Rebuilding Fund.

 Building a successful small business involves overcoming many challenges, and it’s even harder if you’re new to the country or don’t have money from your family to help you get started.
 We give entrepreneurs hope by helping you knock down structural barriers and arming you with resources, advising, and investment.